chrisewoi/C4OOP_GitAss1/Part2/questions.md

 ## 13. Describe what is DevOps, how is it useful for game developers?
 It's a methodology consisting of tools, practices and philosphies for automating and integrating processes between software development and IT operations, hence the name DevOps
 ## 14. List what tools can be used with DevOps.
 Give a brief description of each one. (at least 3)
-- Git
+- Git - open source, actively maintained, fast, scalable distributed revision control system.
-- Amazon Web Services
+- Amazon Web Services - cloud computing platform by Amazon offering a wide range of services
-- Microsoft Azure
+- Microsoft Azure - cloud computing platformand an online portal by Microsoft
-- Raygun
+- Raygun - A monitoring tool for finding performance issues and bugs
-- JMeter
+- JMeter - open source java based software for testing web applications
 ## 15. What is CI/CD and how can it be used to automate the game development process?
 It stands for Continuous Integration an Continuous Delivery.
 It can automate the game development process with automated testing, automated user management, code quality tracking, automated security features, automated cloud integrations